Probing primordial non-Gaussianity with the power spectrum and bispectrum of future 21cm intensity maps: Results

-Nevertheless, the improved version, SKA2-LOW, has the experimental settings, and in particular the large number of dishes, needed to deliver unprecedented constraints on PNG of all three types considered here, $\sigma(\fnll)\sim1$, $\sigma(\fnle)\sim15$ and $\sigma(\fnlo)\sim10$.
+Nevertheless, the improved version, SKA2-LOW, has the experimental settings, and in particular the large number of dishes, needed to deliver unprecedented constraints on PNG of all three types considered here, $\sigma(\fnll)\sim0.7$, $\sigma(\fnle)\sim13$ and $\sigma(\fnlo)\sim8$.
+The bispectrum provides again here the bulk of the combined PNG signal, while the power spectrum in the case of local PNG, due to the extremely large volumes probed, offers a competitive amount of information with respect to the bispectrum, especially in the very high redshift slices.
 In particular, SKA2-LOW improves over the Planck measurements already by utilising the bispectrum signal of the first couple of redshift slices (right panel of \fref{fig:SKALOW_cumul_sfnl}), in the case of the optimistic $\kparmin$ cuts.
 This is even true for the pessimistic sharp cut-off in the case of the equilateral PNG.
 This type of PNG is usually the least constrained by LSS surveys.
 Hence, the forecasts from SKA2-LOW on equilateral PNG indicate the great prospect that may lie within future IM interferometer surveys.
 The cumulative error shows a continuous decrease as a function of redshift, where it saturates only at the last high redshift bins.
 Excluding more large scales due to the foregrounds, still produces very competitive constraints (\tref{table:forc_all}), where local and orthogonal are affected the most due to the functional form of their templates (see \sref{sec:matter_PK_BK}).